 Lincoln, NE 68588-0327, USA

 James A. Rawley Graduate Conference in the Humanities

 The Rawley Conference is a forum for graduate students across disciplines to present their work and receive valuable feedback from department faculty.

-The 2017 Rawley Conference will be held Friday, March 31 and Saturday, April 1.
+The 2017 Rawley Conference was held Friday, March 31 and Saturday, April 1.